jankeromnes/gecko-dev/testing/geckodriver/doc/Releasing.md

-Bump the version number in [Cargo.toml] to the next version. geckodriver follows [semantic versioning] so it’s a good idea to familiarise yourself wih that before deciding on the version number.
+Bump the version number in [Cargo.toml] to the next version. geckodriver follows [semantic versioning] so it’s a good idea to familiarise yourself with that before deciding on the version number.

 After you’ve changed the version number, run